paritytech/cumulus/docs/overview.md

 After updating the Parachain runtime, a Parachain needs to wait a certain amount of time `Y` (configured by the relay chain) before another update can be applied.

-The WASM blob update not only contains the Parachain runtime, it also contains the `validate_block` function provided by Cumulus.
+The WASM blob update not only contains the Parachain runtime, but also the `validate_block` function provided by Cumulus.
 So, updating a Parachain runtime on the relay chain involves a complete update of the validation WASM blob.